Xilinx/Xilinx_Base_Runtime/README.md

 root@machine:~$ ./host_setup.sh -p alveo-u200 -v 2019.1
 ```

 5. Wait until installation completed.
 During the period you may need press [Y] to continue.
-Please Note: If you choose flashing FPGA, you need to cold reboot local machine to load the new image on FPGA.
+Please Note: If you choose flashing FPGA, you need to cold reboot local machine after installation completed to load the new image on FPGA.

-## Isolated Runtime Environment
+## Run Base Docker Image

 Docker is a set of platform-as-a-service (PaaS) products that use OS-level virtualization to deliver software in packages called containers.
 Inside container, you can have an isolated runtime environment with pre-installed XRT(Xilinx Runtime) and dependencies.
 > However, the container cannot access host kernel.
 Therefore you need install same version XRT on host as driver and use XRT inside container as runtime.
 And the FPGA should be flashed with specified Shell.
 You can find all installation packages from [Xilinx Product Page](https://www.xilinx.com/products/boards-and-kits/alveo.html) or installing with this project.
 See [**Setup Host**](#setup-host).